oasis-tcs/openc2-ap-pf/oc2pf.md

 | 20 | **delete** | Remove an access rule. |

 ### 2.1.2 Targets
 Table 2.1.2.1-1 summarizes the Targets defined in Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10) as they relate to PF functionality.
 Table 2.1.2.2-2 summarizes the Targets that are defined in this specification.
-Targets that are defined in this specification are referenced using the `pf` namespace.
+Targets that are defined in this specification are referenced using the `pf` namespace identifier.

 #### 2.1.2.1 Common Targets Applicable to PF
 Table 2.1.2.1-1 lists the Targets defined in Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10) that are applicable to PF.
 The particular Action/Target pairs that are required or are optional are presented in [Section 2.3](#23-openc2-commands).